 - Go to your Amazon Account page.

-- Click “Memberships and Subscriptions” to load your Washington Post details.
+- Look under “Memberships and Subscriptions” and click “Other subscriptions” to load your Washington Post details.

 - Follow the on-screen prompts to cancel your free subscription.